oobabooga/text-generation-webui/README.md

   --row-split                               Split the model by rows across GPUs.
 This may improve multi-gpu performance.
   --extra-flags EXTRA_FLAGS                 Extra flags to pass to llama-server.
 Format: "flag1=value1,flag2,flag3=value3".
 Example: "override-tensor=exps=CPU"
   --streaming-llm                           Activate StreamingLLM to avoid re-evaluating the entire prompt when old messages are removed.
+  --mmproj MMPROJ                           Path to the mmproj file for vision models.

 Context and cache:
   --ctx-size N, --n_ctx N, --max_seq_len N  Context size in tokens.